Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 You will see the following note:
 ![](./images/BootstrapConfirm.png)
 Press enter to proceed.
 After bootstrap is complete, you will go to the status page.
-You must now run "Install Nightscout phase 1" from the Google Cloud setup submenu.
+You must now run `Install Nightscout phase 1` from the Google Cloud setup submenu.
 Please proceed to the following sections.
 <br/>